correlation-one/C1GamesStarterKit/rust-algo/README.md

 - `algo`: a library that contains everything you need to create an algo, in terms of interacting with the game engine.
 - `starter-algo`: the rust implementation of the starter algo
 - `example`: the algo code in the readme
-- `pathtest`: an executable that we use to verify that algos' pathfinding matches the engine pathfinding when we develop new algos
+- `pathtest`: an executable that we use to verify that algos' path-finding matches the engine path-finding when we develop new algos

 To create your own algo, you can either create your own package, or modify the starter-algo code.
 If you create your own package, you will have to point to it in your `algo.json` metadata file.

 Rust's `algo.json` file can have these fields: